TOC (auto-generated)

 Partnerships

-1. Under subsection 20-5(2) of the TASA, a partnership is eligible for registration as a tax agent, BAS agent or tax (financial) adviser, if the TPB is satisfied that:
+1. Under subsection 20-5(2) of the TASA, a partnership is eligible for registration as a tax agent or BAS agent, if the TPB is satisfied that:

 • each partner who is an individual is: